Pierre81385/cautious-funicular-node-swiftui/README.md

 For events that require realtime updates like new user creation, user deletion, message creation, or online/offline status, websocket events trigger updates to fetch new data and re-render.

+As a user I can create an account with a username, email and password combination.
+- Need to add JWT authentication to lockdown the endpoints to authorized users only.
+- Need to add Avatar image uploading and save the avatar image id to the User object.
+- Need to add an array to store images uploaded by a specific user so they can view all of the images and delete ones they don't want seen anymore.
+- Need to add the user location general (city or address) and current exact with websocket updates

+As a user when I login I am taken to a page showing me my profile details and users to chat with.
+- I can toggle my online / offline status and this updates for other users in realtime
+- I can chat with users who are online by tapping their name

+As a user I can chat with other users.
+- I can send text message or text with images selected from my gallery
+- Need to add location sharing
+- Need to add the ability to share videos
+- Need to add the ability to update the chat as a group chat
+- Need to be able to make chats private
+- Need to add chat sharing through QR code

 # Websockets

 [User Online Status]